george-hawkins/snippets/python-venv.md

     (env) $ pip --version
     pip 20.1.1 from .../env/lib/python3.5/site-packages/pip (python 3.5)

-Note that when I create the venv here, I use `python3` to make sure I don't accidentally pick up a pre-Python 3 version that may exist on the system.
+Note that when I created the venv above, I used `python3` to make sure I didn't accidentally pick up a pre-Python 3 version that might exist on the system.
 But once the venv is activated I can simply use `python` and be confident it always means the version used to create the environment.
 Similarly `pip` will be the version appropriate to that environment.

 > According to the ["For Python runtime distributors"](https://www.python.org/dev/peps/pep-0394/#for-python-runtime-distributors) section of PEP 394:
 >
 >> When a virtual environment (created by the [PEP 405](https://www.python.org/dev/peps/pep-0405/) `venv` package or a similar tool such as `virtualenv` or `conda`) is active, the `python` command should refer to the virtual environment's interpreter and should always be available.
 The `python3` or `python2` command (according to the environment's interpreter version) should also be available.

-The `venv env` step above simply creates a subdirectory in the _current_ directory with the name `env` (or whatever you choose, `env` is just a name) that contains everything that makes up your environment:
+The `venv env` step up above simply creates a subdirectory in the _current_ directory with the name `env` (or whatever you choose, `env` is just a name) that contains everything that makes up your environment:

     (env) $ ls env
     bin/  include/  lib/  lib64@  pyvenv.cfg  share/